Duress Alarm Systems for Hospitals: Architectures Compared

 Key Takeaways

 Four duress alarm architectures show up in every hospital evaluation.
 They share a demo-room pitch: press a button, get help fast.
 They don't share the same network path, the same failure mode, or the same coverage profile when the building loses Wi-Fi at 2 a.m.
+Most of what you'll evaluate depends on infrastructure it doesn't control.
 This comparison maps those architectures against each other on the criteria that matter under real conditions.
-Match the right one to your facility before talking to any vendor.

 What a Duress Alarm Does in a Hospital Setting